Louis-Aime/Milesian-calendar-OpenOffice/README.md

 MIT licence applies

 ## Installation
-1. Put all contents (.xba and .xlb files) on a dedicated directory (named "CalendarFunctions") of your file system.
+1. Put all contents of subdirectory (.xba and .xlb files) on a dedicated directory (named "CalendarFunctions") of your file system.
 1. Open or create an OpenOffice Calc file.
 1. Menu: Tools/Macro/Manage/Basic.
 1. In small window: "Manage" button.